Yuri Sakazaki: Video games

 Yuri is also a playable character in The King of Fighters series, first as part of the Women Fighters Team along with Mai Shiranui and King, participating in the annual King of Fighters tournaments, often switching with her family's Art of Fighting Team.
 Her latest appearance is in The King of Fighters XV alongside Athena and Mai as part of the new "Team Super Heroine".
 Yuri appears in multiple spin-off games, including The King of Fighters Neowave and The King of Fighters: Kyo, as a potential recruit for lead character Kyo Kusanagi and a friend.
 She appears as an assistant character in The King of Fighters EX for the Art of Fighting Team and as a playable character in The King of Fighters EX2.
 She is also featured in the spin-offs KOF: Maximum Impact and Maximum Impact 2, participating in new tournaments from Southtown.
 The spin-offs King of Fighters R-1 and King of Fighters R-2 feature Yuri as part of the Super Babe Team alongside Athena and Kasumi Todoh.
-Although Yuri does not appear in Fatal Fury, she is mentioned as having her own fitness gym in the upcoming Fatal Fury: City of the Wolves, as Ryo's student Marco Rodriguez uses her gym to train.

 Additionally, she stars in most games from the SNK vs. Capcom series except SNK vs. Capcom: SVC Chaos (where she makes a cameo appearance in Ryo's and Mr. Karate's endings).
 In the crossover SNK Gals' Fighters, Yuri appears as a playable character with her wanting to start her own gym, while she also appears in SNK Heroines: Tag Team Frenzy.
 She is furthermore present in cellphone games such as KOF Gals Mahjong, The King of Fighters '98 Ultimate Match Online, The King of Fighters All Star, and Kimi wa Hero.
 Her character design serves as downloadable content in Dead or Alive 5 Last Round, as well as Lucent Heart.